Things to do with Kids in New Orleans

 Our post about the best Beignets in New Orleans will lead you in the right direction.

 Take a Night Tour

 There are a variety of tours available in New Orleans after dark, and most of them are early enough that older children can enjoy them.
-We mentioned our ghost tours above, but you may also be interested to know that we offer seasonal tours such as the Creole Christmas tour.

 If you don’t feel like walking, Gray Line also provides a pretty nice bus tour at night.

 See a Show at Saenger Theater

 The historic Saenger Theater regularly hosts family-friendly plays.
 Most plays begin between 6 pm – 8 pm.

 In the past, the theater hosted a live adaptation of Aladdin, a special Disney Junior Dance Party and the Phantom of the Opera for older kids.

 Keep an eye out for special events and plays that may be available during your trip.
 Find out more about the Saenger Theater here.